 There is no definitive answer here.
-Have Skipton conducted the valuation?
-Have you informed Skipton as to your lawyers' details and checked that your lawyers are on the Skipton conveyancing panel?
+Have Kent Reliance completed the survey?
+Have you advised Kent Reliance as to your lawyers' details and checked that your lawyers are on the Kent Reliance conveyancing panel?
 Sometimes it can take as long as six weeks for a mortgage offer to be issued.

-I decided to have a survey done on a house in Colwyn Bay ahead of retaining lawyers.
-I have been advised that there is a flying freehold aspect to the property.
-The surveyor has said that some lenders will not grant a mortgage on a flying freehold home.
+I decided to have a survey done on a property in Colwyn Bay ahead of appointing lawyers.
+I have been informed that there is a flying freehold element to the property.
+The surveyor has said that some lenders may not grant a loan on such a premises.

-It depends who your proposed lender is.
-Lloyds has different requirements for example to Halifax.
-If you contact us we can check with the appropriate bank.
-If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Colwyn Bay.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Colwyn Bay to see if the conveyancing costs will increase in light of this.
+It varies from the lender to lender.
+Santander has different requirements for example to Nationwide.
+Should you wish to telephone us we can look into this further via the appropriate lender.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Colwyn Bay.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Colwyn Bay to see if the conveyancing will be more expensive.

 I need to retain a conveyancing solicitor for sale conveyancing in Colwyn Bay.
 I happened to land on a site which appears to be the perfect answer If it is possible to get all formalities completed via phone that would be ideal.
 Do I need to be wary?
 What should out be looking out for?